Monday-Morning/Learning-Resources/flutter.md

 * [Auto_Route](https://www.youtube.com/watch?v=iVpVBmDhpJY) ([Documentation](https://pub.dev/packages/auto_route))

-P.S.: We will stick to the stacked package and architecture for Monday Morning.
-These two videos are for understanding the packages better so that you can use them in your own way where you want.
+[//]: # (P.S.: We will stick to the stacked package and architecture for Monday Morning.
+These two videos are for understanding the packages better so that you can use them in your own # way where you want.)

 * Dependency Injection: Although provider can be used as a dependency injection solution as shown in the third video under the provider section, get_it is much simpler and easier to maintain the code.